kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 ----

-# 3. DEVELOPMENT [c] 40 (1633)
+# 3. DEVELOPMENT [c] 40 (2015)

-## Writing C drivers (210w)
+## Writing C drivers (206w)
-Before working on Rust drivers, it is necessary to know how to work with their predecessor, C drivers.
-C being the primary language utilised by the Linux kernel and, as previously discussed, was created between 1969 and 1974 alongside Unix.
+Before working on Rust drivers, it is necessary to consider their predecessor, C drivers.
+C being the primary language employed in the Linux kernel and, as previously discussed, was created between 1969 and 1974 alongside Unix.
 C accounts for 98.5% of the code written for Linux (Torvalds, 2023).
-It should be noted that Linux drivers can often be referred to as 'kernel modules', though within this report they will be referred to as drivers for simplicity.
+It should be noted that Linux drivers can often be referred to as 'kernel modules', though within this context they will be referred to as drivers for simplicity.

 It should be noted that kernel modules also implement extensions such as filesystems which is why they are not strictly labelled as 'drivers'.
 As such, filesystem modules are not considered to be a driver in the traditional sense and can rather be considered to be a software driver as it maps low-level data structures to higher-level data structures.
 While a filesystem extension indeed implements lower level system calls for file access and mapping functionality, the interface which it utilises is separate from that used to facilitate the physical transfer to the disk which is, instead, carried out by a block device driver.
 Thus kernel modules can also be used to facilitate core but broad functionality such as providing the low-level functions which are required for the functionlity of standard filesytems.